 Below you will find some brief information about each lifecycle ritual and links to more information.

 Birth: Welcoming New Members of our Family and our Community

-The person performing the ritual is known as a Moyel (or Mohel).
+The person performing the ritual is known as a mohel ("moyel") or mohelet.
 They have special training in both the ritual and surgical aspects of Brit Milah.
-Many years ago the reform movement began training our own Moyels.
-Within our Reform community only those individuals who have previous medical training can become certified.
-Members of our community use both Reform and traditional moyels depending upon their family perspective.
-For a list of possible moyels please contact the Temple office.
+For a list of possible moyels please contact the clergy or the Temple office.

-The ritual of welcoming a female child to the community takes place in what is commonly known as a naming, but also is referred to as Simchat Bat, celebration of a birth of a daughter.
+The ritual of welcoming a female child to the community takes place in what is commonly known as a naming, but also is referred to as Simchat Bat.
 There is no eight-day restriction for this ritual.
-Some families choose the eighth day, just as they would if they were welcoming a son.
-Other families use the flexibility to find a time when the entire family can be together.
+Some families choose the eighth day, and others use the flexibility to find a time when the entire family can be together.

 At TSTI, naming ceremonies in our community take place either during Shabbat services on Friday nights or, if a family so chooses, at home in a smaller more informal setting.
 Please contact the Temple office for more information or to schedule a naming in either location.

 An increasing number of Jewish families choose to have the circumcision done while the child is still in the hospital.
 In such cases it is not uncommon for there to be a naming ceremony for a male child much like one that would take place for a female child.